artcuddy/project3-enigma/README.md

     <li>Open a new workspace in GitPod</li>
     <li>In the bash terminal type 'git clone [copy url here from step 4]'</li>
     <li>Press enter - the IDE will clone and download the repo</li>
-    <li>You can then type 'python3 -m http.server' to host the website locally - this will not run the python file, only allow you to check how the web-app looks.</li>
-    <li>If you want to create a web-app from the repo please follow the instructions in "Project Deployment"</li>
 </ol>

 #### Github Desktop